MISSION STATEMENT:

 About JUNETEENTH

-There are many individuals who have had a hand in making the Berkeley Juneteenth Festival the success that it has been for over 35 years.
+Many individuals had a hand in making the Berkeley Juneteenth Festival the success that it has been for over 36 years.
 Carla Oden, a local artist designed posters in the 1990s and early 2000s and designed the first Juneteenth banner.
 Oden also introduced the idea of consistent graphics branding.
 Reggie Greene created a blueprint for future fundraising, researching the history of Juneteenth and then documenting it.
-Portions of his research is still being used today.
-Local Artist, Mildred Howard contributed her design talents to ensure that the tradition of Juneteenth continues in the neighborhood she grew up in.
+Renowned artist, Mildred Howard contributed her design talents to ensure that the tradition of Juneteenth continued in the neighborhood she grew up in.
 For 23 years, Lothario Lotho served as the festival’s master of ceremony until his death in 2011.
 Giselle and Lucky Thomas made volunteering on event day a family affair.
+Mary Wainwright and Maudelle Shirek ensured the support and sponsorship of the City of Berkeley.
 Vendors, like Vicki L. Ward and CJs BBQ have participated almost since Berkeley Juneteenth’s inception.
-We are grateful for the named and unnamed participants!
-The tradition of Juneteenth in Berkeley will continue as long as the community steps forth to make it happen…
+We are grateful for named and unnamed participants!
+The tradition of Juneteenth in Berkeley will continue as long as the community steps forth to make it happen...

 PHOTOS BY MALAIKA KABON